 Work For The Present:

 Focus on projects that can be easily established, foster the first two pillars, and can scale with interest and involvement.

 There are as many paths to game/story development as there are paths anywhere, and it’s impossible to know precisely which way will lead to the greatest adoption, which strategy will lead to the most interactions.
 Therefore, WDD will always attempt to pursue AND ACCOMPLISH the most prominent option, operating under the belief that some things will fail, some things will succeed, and it’s usually impossible to know from the outset which will turn to which.

 - Eventually, this principle will be expanded into community driven projects, where the user base decides what gets production time, completing the Open Source/Crowd Sourced loop.

 These three pillars are interrelated and interdependent – none of them can work unless all of them are operating.
-The following posts outline some projects at the core of WDD (the Story line and Morpheme apps), as well as a variety of options that may or may not come to fruition, depending on the prerogatives of the community.
-The project only gains followers through openness and transparency, it’s by those follower’s efforts that the WDD Project Series continues, and it’s by the successful completion of these projects that more people become aware of the platform and it’s goal.
+The project only gains followers through openness and transparency, it is through the efforts of those followers that the WDD Project Series continues, and it’s by the successful completion of these projects that more people become aware of the platform and it’s goal.
 This self feeding cycle is the foundation of the WDD idea, and the basis for all of the extrapolations that follow.